Social Justice Ministry Teams

 Starting a Social Justice Ministry Team

 Emerging social justice ministries are asked to complete the form linked below.
-Please save a copy for yourself, and email the completed form to Tess Veto.
+Please save a copy for yourself, and email the completed form to the Social Justice Council.
 This form will help you and your group ensure that you have a focus (is your group service or advocacy-based?), a vision for your ministry, and that you have set achievable goals for your ministry.
 This form also helps the Social Justice Council to provide a collaborator for your ministry team and to assist you in finding both community partners and BUUF partners.

 Joining a Social Justice Ministry Team

 We have numerous social justice ministry groups here at BUUF.
 Please read the list below for a description and contact information for our currently active groups.
 If you do not see a group that reflects your social justice interests, consider starting a new group!
-Contact our Social Justice Coordinator, or anyone on the Social Justice Council for assistance.
+Use the Social Justice Council Email or contact any member on the Social Justice Council for assistance.

 A team who responds to refugee issues in the Treasure Valley and Idaho as a whole, they have been involved in promoting better legislation and have worked with local refugee and immigrant rights groups.

 - Mission: To support and advocate for refugee and immigrant issues in our community (and beyond) through connection with our community partners.

 - To keep BUUF informed and connected with refugee and immigrant issues and opportunities in our community and government

 - To help mobilize public witness and legislative advocacy efforts when needed (witness events, letter writing campaigns, etc.)

 - To support direct service projects (family mentoring, citizenship tutoring, collection of clothing and supplies, training & support, community building, meals, etc.)

 - Meetings: The evening of the fourth Monday of the month .